Reigate and Banstead: Composition

-The two residents' associations and one of the two independent councillors sit together as a group.
-The next election is due in May 2026.
+The two residents' associations and one of the independent councillors sit together as a group.

 Elections

 Since the last boundary changes in 2019 the council has comprised 45 councillors representing 15 wards, with each ward electing three councillors.
-Elections are held three years out of every four, with a third of the council (one councillor for each ward) being elected each time for a four-year term of office.
-Surrey County Council elections are held in the fourth year of the cycle when there are no borough council elections.
+Elections were held three years out of every four, with a third of the council (one councillor for each ward) being elected each time for a four-year term of office.
+Surrey County Council elections were held in the fourth year of the cycle when there were no borough council elections.

+Further borough council elections were cancelled in 2026, and an election for the new East Surrey Council was held instead.
+East Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Reigate and Banstead Borough Council and the borough of Reigate and Banstead will be abolished.

 Premises

 The council is based at Reigate Town Hall on Castlefield Road, which had been completed in 1901 for the old Reigate Borough Council.

 Geography

 The northern third of the borough is on the North Downs or its upper slopes.
 Commanding viewpoints exist in several locations in this area with the southern aspects of Colley Hill and Reigate Hill noteworthy enough to have had a major memorial and a picnic area with large café respectively.
 Historically much of this third was named Walton Heath and Banstead Heath.

 The softer Greensand Ridge which is parallel to the south breaks up in the middle of the borough, forming the Redhill basin and various mounds around Reigate before continuing in both directions at higher elevations, see the Greensand Way.
 The Mole forms a section of the western border of the borough down to Wonham Mill at the western extreme of Flanchford in the Reigate post town, itself at a millpond at the foot of the wooded Snag Brook a tributary which rises near the A25 Dorking Road.
 Much of the borough is Metropolitan Green Belt.

 There are significant areas of forest and heath management, including five reserves within the national wildlife trust scheme: see Surrey Wildlife Trust.